This Ahi Tuna Salad is a colourful dish served with seared tuna steaks, sliced avocado, crunchy wontons and a delicious sesame ginger dressing.

 - Meanwhile, prepare veggies for the salad and divide evenly among four large salad bowls.
 Season tuna with salt and pepper before coating in sesame seeds.

 - Add olive oil to a large frying pan over high heat.
 Wait until oil is smoking, then add tuna steaks, searing for 30 seconds per side.
-Remove from heat and slice with a sharp knife, adding half of each steak to each salad.
+Remove from heat and slice against the grain with a sharp knife, adding half of each steak to each salad.

 - Garnish each salad with sesame seeds and wonton strips, then add dressing.
 Serve and enjoy!